-You can use the identification pages such as SPAIDEN or APAIDEN to enter current identification data for a person.
+You can use the identification forms such as SPAIDEN or APAIDEN to enter current identification data for a person.

-- 1. Go to an identification page such as SPAIDEN or APAIDEN. - 2.
+- 1. Go to an identification form such as SPAIDEN or APAIDEN. - 2.
 Enter the ID.

-Note: If Common Matching is enabled for you, you will be directed to the Common Matching Entry (GOAMTCH) page, where you can enter information for the new ID and check for matches.
+Note: If Common Matching is enabled for you, you will be directed to the Common Matching Entry Form (GOAMTCH), where you can enter information for the new ID and check for matches.
 Save the record.
 The ID and associated name are displayed in the key block.